 Can I freeze quinoa soup?

 Yes, quinoa soup freezes well.
-Allow it to cool before transferring it to freezer-safe containers, where it can be stored for up to three months.
+Let it cool before moving it to freezer-safe containers.
+It’ll keep for up to three months.

 What can I substitute for quinoa?

-If you’re looking for a substitute, consider using brown rice or farro as alternatives, keeping in mind that cooking times may vary.
+If you need a swap, try brown rice or farro, but keep in mind cooking times may change.

 How long does quinoa soup last in the refrigerator?